fruffy/Sisyphus/README.md

 # 507

-For  a detailed description of the project please see the [project paper](Sisyphus_ProjectPaper.pdf) How to install (For now)
+For  a detailed description of the project please see the [project paper](Sisyphus_ProjectPaper.pdf).

+How to install (For now)
 Run ./install.sh
 Add 507 Project into Eclipse/IntelliJ